 Endeavour Foundation supports research as a way to invest in the lives of people with a disability, the future of the sector and in our organisation.
 Our focus is on developing research partnerships with experts in the field of disability research and within the disability sector.
-We also provide some funding for research and social inclusion projects.
+We also provide some funding for research projects.

-Endeavour Foundation Endowment Challenge Fund
+Endeavour Foundation Disability Research Fund

 Major Research Projects (Current)

 |New information access technologies for people with intellectual disability||Queensland University of Technology||2016-2019|

-||La Trobe University, University of Sydney, The University of New South Wales, and Queensland University of Technology, with industry partners Melbourne City Mission, Victorian Office of the Public Advocate, Inclusion Melbourne, Summer Foundation, Department of Family and Community Services (NSW), Office of the Public Advocate (QLD), Office of the Public Guardian (NSW), Queensland Mental Health Commission, The Public Trustee of Queensland, New South Wales Trustee and Guardian, and Office of the Public Guardian (QLD)||2015-2019|
+|Effective decision making support for people with cognitive disability||La Trobe University, University of Sydney, The University of New South Wales, and Queensland University of Technology, with industry partners Melbourne City Mission, Victorian Office of the Public Advocate, Inclusion Melbourne, Summer Foundation, Department of Family and Community Services (NSW), Office of the Public Advocate (QLD), Office of the Public Guardian (NSW), Queensland Mental Health Commission, The Public Trustee of Queensland, New South Wales Trustee and Guardian, and Office of the Public Guardian (QLD)||2015-2019|

 |Long-term follow-up of a comprehensive health assessment of adults with intellectual disability in a large non-government organisation||The University of Queensland||2013-2018|

-||The University of New England, The University of Sydney and The University of Illinois, with industry partners Ability Options, UnitingCare Ageing (NSW) and The Ascent Group||2013-2016|
+|“Keeping my place in the community”: Achieving successful ageing-in-place for people with intellectual and developmental disabilities||The University of New England, The University of Sydney and The University of Illinois, with industry partners Ability Options, UnitingCare Ageing (NSW) and The Ascent Group||2013-2016|

-||La Trobe University, with industry partners Annecto Inc, Karingal, Sunshine, Golden City Support Services, Greystanes, Yooralla, Jewish Care CARA (SA), E.W.
+|Living the good life: Embedding active support and practice leadership||La Trobe University, with industry partners Annecto Inc, Karingal, Sunshine, Golden City Support Services, Greystanes, Yooralla, Jewish Care CARA (SA), E.W.
 Tipping, Bayley House, House with No Steps (QLD) and Civic Lifestyles (NSW).||2012-2017|

 |Constructing futures: An investigation of the career aspirations of young adults with an intellectual disability and their parents||The University of Queensland||2012-2016|

 For more information about our disability research initiatives, contact: